ben-kemister/development-cheat-sheets/_javascript/libraries.md

 [Lodash](https://lodash.com) is a popular library with methods which can help with type checking.

+## Importing Lodash

+The recommended way to import lodash is on a per function basis:

+{% highlight javascript %}

+    import isArray from 'lodash/isArray';
+{% endhighlight %}

+Because lodash holds all it's functions in a single file, so rather than import the whole 'lodash' library at 100k, it's better to just import lodash's has function which is maybe 2k.

+For more information see [this stackoverflow post](https://stackoverflow.com/questions/35250500/correct-way-to-import-lodash).

 # Jest

 Jest is a JavaScript testing framework.